Trump failing to track foreign cash at his hotels

 That policy matches what several sources told MSNBC — Trump Organization employees are not soliciting information about whether reservations or business is from a foreign government.

+Since Trump's election, critics have argued that the complex nature of his businesses opened up vast potential for conflicts of interest both at home and abroad.
+Of particular concern was the likelihood of foreign governments spending money at Trump properties.
+The Emoluments Clause in the U.S. Constitution bars foreign gifts to the president, and an open federal case in New York alleges the Trump Organization is in violation of that clause.

-The U.S. Constitution bars foreign gifts to the president.
-In January, Trump pledged to track and donate all profits at his companies from foreign government travel and commerce.
+Back in January, Trump and his team said they did not believe renting a hotel room constituted a violation.
+Still, Trump pledged to track and donate all profits at his companies from foreign government travel and commerce.

-Sheri Dillon, an attorney for the Trump organization, said during a January news conference the president-elect had directed that hotel profits from foreign governments would be donated to the U.S. Treasury because "he wants to do more than what the Constitution requires."
+Sheri Dillon, an attorney for the Trump Organization, said during a news conference the president-elect had directed that hotel profits from foreign governments would be donated to the U.S. Treasury because "he wants to do more than what the Constitution requires."

 "President-elect Trump has decided, and we are announcing today, that he is going to voluntarily donate all profits from foreign government payments to his hotels to the United States Treasury," she said.